Albert C. Barnes: Art collecting

-The Barnes Foundation
+Barnes Foundation

 Barnes had a longtime interest in education; he held two hour long employee seminars at the end of the day in his factory.
 At the seminars, his primarily African American workforce would discuss philosophy, psychology, and aesthetics reading James, Dewey, and Santayana.
 With friend and mentor John Dewey he decided to expand his educational venture.
 In December 1922, the Barnes Foundation received its charter from the state of Pennsylvania as an educational institution.
 He hired Franco-American architect Paul Philippe Cret to build a gallery building, residence (administration building), and service building.
 The gallery served as a teaching tool for students to study art using a method based on the scientific method.
-Barnes consulted with attorney Owen Roberts (1875-1955) when setting up the by-laws and the indenture.
+Barnes consulted with attorney Owen Roberts (1875–1955) when setting up the by-laws and the indenture.
 In 1925, the buildings were completed and the Barnes Foundation opened.
 The collection is not hung traditionally, instead they are arranged in "ensembles" which are organized following the formal principles of light, color, line, and space.
 The focus of Barnes's teachings were on the art itself rather than its historic context, chronology, style, or genre.
 Barnes did not provide documentation on the meaning of each arrangement.